Diagnostic Medical Sonography | ECTC

 6. Documentation denoting completion of CNA/SRNA certificate or completion of a two-year accredited Allied Health Program, if applicable.

-7. Pre-admission meeting/interview with the Program Coordinator or designee is required prior to admission to the Diagnostic Medical Sonography Program.
-You can schedule an appointment with the Program Coordinator using this link.
-Book time with Burns, Erin M (Elizabethtown)
+7. Preadmission conference with Program Coordinator or designee is required prior to admission to the Diagnostic Medical Sonography Program.

 Students are admitted based on the following criteria: